Certifications / Microsoft

 Published on August 10, 2022

-If you ever search for Microsoft 365 resources or tutorials, you may notice most of them are geared toward systems administrators.
+If you search for Microsoft 365 resources or tutorials, you may notice that most of them are geared toward systems administrators.
 Finding 365 material that's aimed at end users can be a challenge.

 The industry essentially leaves end-user education up to sysadmins and front-line IT techs.
-So, today we're going to break that trend and discuss seven features in Microsoft 365 (formerly Office 365) for end users.
+Today, we will break that trend and discuss seven features of Microsoft 365 (formerly Office 365) for end users.

 Get Trained on Office 365 Today

 Whether you are an end user or a sysadmin who stumbled upon this article looking for resources for your end users, CBT Nuggets has you covered.
-Microsoft 365 has tons of features that can make work easier and more organized, but end users need to know how to use them.
+Microsoft 365 has many features that can make work more accessible and more organized, but end users need to know how to use them.

-Consider taking a Microsoft 365 training course that will teach you how to use Teams, Outlook, Word, and so many other Office apps that you may not even know exist yet.
+Consider taking a Microsoft 365 training course.
+This course will teach you how to use Teams, Outlook, Word, and many other Office apps that you may not even know exist.

 1. Microsoft Teams Live Transcripts

-Microsoft loves its monolithic collab apps.
+Microsoft loves its monolithic collaboration apps.
 First, it was Outlook.
 Then it was Yammer.
-Now it's Teams.
-Teams has come a long way and is now a viable app for SMBs and personal use.
-It is not just an app for the large enterprise environment.
+Now, it's Teams.
+Teams have come a long way and are now viable apps for SMBs and personal use.
+They are not just apps for the large enterprise environment.

-One of the coolest features in Teams is Live Transcripts.
-What if you're on a call with someone where English isn't their primary language?
+One of Teams' most excellent features is Live Transcripts.
+What if you're on a call with someone whose English isn't their primary language?
 What if they are hard of hearing?
-What if that person is in the middle of a large, noisy space?
+What if that person is in the middle of an ample, noisy space?

 2. Natural Language Queries in Excel